create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 - Style the Canvas: Use CSS or inline style attributes to set width, height, or layout of your 3D canvas
 - Test in a Browser: Open the HTML file in any modern browser; no plugin needed — X_ITE runs purely in JavaScript and WebGL

-## What do I need to develop in X3D?
+## What Do I Need to Develop in X3D?

 You can construct X3D files using: